mastermalone/cra-project/site-client/README.md

 Create a new component in the "Pages" directory
 Create a container to import the component and import it.
-Use "compose to wrap your redux connect HOC and export it out as default
+Use "compose" to wrap your "react-redux connect" HOC and export it out as 'default'

 ### Creating a store